koto-lang/bevy_koto/README.md

 `cargo run --example demo`

-Youtube video of the demo in action:
+Video of the demo in action:

 [![Playing around with the bevy_koto demo](https://img.youtube.com/vi/EqgAEOucBP8/0.jpg)](https://www.youtube.com/watch?v=EqgAEOucBP8)

 It's still early in development and hasn't been used outside of toy projects,